dabsterindia/LABs/SSL-TLS/Set Up Truststore for Ambari Server.md

 You must configure the Truststore for Ambari and add required certificates if:
-  1) You have Set Up SSL for Ambari
+  1) You have configured SSL for Ambari
   2) You are using LDAPS to sync users from AD
   3) You are using SSL for HDP services